ruciloss/BootstrapThemeSwitcher/readme.md

 ```

 ### 3. Optional Configuration
-You can customize the toggler using the following attributes:
+You can customize the toggler using the following parameters:

 ```javascript
 BootstrapThemeToggler.run({